awsdocs/amazon-eventbridge-user-guide/doc_source/eb-api-destination-partners.md

 **Supported authorization types**
 OAuth 2\.0
+OAUTH tokens are refreshed when a 401 or 407 response is returned\.
 When you create a Slack application and install it to your workspace, an OAuth bearer token will be created on your behalf to be used for authenticating calls by your API destination connection\.

 **Additional authorization parameters required**